aleph2c/miros/doc/i_mongol_example.rst

 After a horse archer issues the Retreat_Ready_War_Cry they enter the "Waiting to Lure" state.
 He would expertly attach his bow to his mount and pull his scimitar, then he would do something really brave.
-He draws the attention of an enemy officer and somehow convinces him that he was scared and incompetent, that his unit's will was broken.
+He draws the attention of an enemy officer and somehow convinces him that he was scared and incompetent; that his unit's will was broken.
 While in the waiting to lure state, he would act like a father who is being chased by his children.
 He would pretend that they could actually catch him if they only just tried a little bit harder.